Blog

 • Natural language processing (NLP): derives insights from unstructured text data

 Imagine you work in a warehouse that stores and distributes thousands of packages daily.
-To run your warehouse more efficiently, you want to know:
+To run your warehouse procurement better, you want to know:

 • How long does inventory stay in the warehouse on average?